stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/mqtt.md

   {% if docsPrefix == "paas/" %}
 -  GridLinks专业版 instance — [thingsboard.cloud](https://thingsboard.cloud);
   {% endif %}
- - MQTT broker, accessible by ThingsBoard PE instance — broker.hivemq.com (port 1883);
+ - MQTT broker, accessible by GridLinks PE instance — broker.hivemq.com (port 1883);
  - mosquitto_pub and mosquitto_sub MQTT clients to send and receive messages;
  - an advanced [device simulator](/docs/user-guide/integrations/resources/mqtt-client.py) for RPC simulation example.

 Let's assume that we have a sensor which is sending current temperature readings.
 Our sensor device *SN-001* publishes it's temperature readings to '**tb/mqtt-integration-tutorial/sensors/SN-001/temperature**' and it is subscribed to '**tb/mqtt-integration-tutorial/sensors/SN-001/rx**' to receive RPC calls.

-### ThingsBoard setup
+### GridLinks setup

 Before setting up an MQTT integration, you need to create uplink and downlink converters.

 Uplink converter is a script for parsing and transforming the data received by MQTT integration.

-Downlink converter parses and transforms the data sent from ThingsBoard to the format that is consumed by existing device(s).
+Downlink converter parses and transforms the data sent from GridLinks to the format that is consumed by existing device(s).

 #### Uplink Converter

-The purpose of the decoder function is to parse the incoming data and metadata to a format that ThingsBoard can consume.
+The purpose of the decoder function is to parse the incoming data and metadata to a format that GridLinks can consume.
 *deviceName* and *deviceType* are required, while *attributes* and *telemetry* are optional.
 *Attributes* and *telemetry* are flat key-value objects.
 Nested objects are not supported.